Priam's Treasure: Art collection

 Apparently, Schliemann smuggled Priam's Treasure out of Anatolia.
-The officials were informed when his wife, Sophia, wore the jewels for the public.
+Officials were informed when his wife, Sophia, wore Helen of Troy's golden diadem and necklaces in public.
 The Ottoman official assigned to watch the excavation, Amin Effendi, received a prison sentence.
 The Ottoman government revoked Schliemann's permission to dig and sued him for its share of the gold.
 Schliemann went on to Mycenae.
 There, however, the Greek Archaeological Society sent an agent to monitor him.

 Later Schliemann traded some treasure to the government of the Ottoman Empire in exchange for permission to dig at Troy again.
 It is located in the Istanbul Archaeology Museum.
 The rest was acquired in 1881 by the Royal Museums of Berlin (Königliche Museen zu Berlin).

 After the capture of the Zoo Tower by the Red Army during the Battle in Berlin, Professor Wilhelm Unverzagt turned the treasure over to the Soviet Art Committee, saving it from plunder and division.
 The artefacts were then flown to Moscow.
 During the Cold War, the Soviet government denied any knowledge of the fate of Priam's Treasure.
-However, in 1994 the Pushkin Museum admitted it possessed the Trojan gold.
+Rumours abounded: that was in a vault in Leningrad (closest to the truth), that it was secretly owned by an American millionaire, and that the hoard had been melted down to fund a Nazi pension fund.
+Finally, in 1994 the Pushkin Museum admitted it possessed the Trojan gold.

 Russia keeps what the West terms the looted art as compensation for the destruction of Russian cities and looting of Russian museums by Nazi Germany in World War II.
 A 1998 Russian law, the Federal Law on Cultural Valuables Displaced to the USSR as a Result of the Second World War and Located on the Territory of the Russian Federation, legalizes the looting in Germany as compensation and prevents Russian authorities from proceeding to restitutions.